-"What we offer" isn't very compelling and reason enough to give up my time for a meeting.
-Unpack the box and describe benefits...eg. "...how other companies are using our system to
+"What we offer" isn't very compelling and reason enough to give up my time for a meeting that is probably more about you then me.

+Unpack the box and describe benefits...eg. "...explain in more detail how other companies are using our system to reduce product recalls by 96%?" or "...how we are confident we can increase your enquiries by a minimum of 200% in 3 months with a money back guarantee if we don't?"

 Have a go.
-Pick out some paragraphs on your website or by dehy a god "draw" boxes around increase features.
-Then see how you can unpack those boxes and turnithem into Benefits.
-3 months?"
+Pick out some paragraphs on your website or brochure and draw boxes around features.
+Then see how you can unpack those boxes and turn them into benefits.

-Marketing is the LAST Thing You Need!!
+7. Marketing is the LAST Thing You Need!!